Mobilize.Net's automated migration tools and services move your PowerBuilder apps to modern web architecture and languages.

 Implement your web app with Java Spring MVC server code.

 Prefer Microsoft bits and pieces?
-Choose the ASP.NET/MVC option.
+Choose the ASP.NET Core option.

 Either way, you get out of the PowerBuilder trap and into a modern set of languages and frameworks, with a Single Page Application (SPI) on the client and a scalable, cloud-ready back end.

-The PowerBuilder application is migrated to a web application using an MVC framework (Spring or ASP.NET) on the server side and MVVM architecture on the client side.
+The PowerBuilder application is migrated to a web application using an MVC framework (Spring or ASP.NET Core) on the server side and Angular component architecture on the client side.

 Every window and data window in the original application has a corresponding view file.